cosmos/ibc-go/docs/ibc/apps.md

         return err
     }

     // Construct application version
     // IBC applications must return the appropriate application version
     // This can be a simple string or it can be a complex version constructed
     // from the counterpartyVersion and other arguments.
     // The version returned will be the channel version used for both channel ends. appVersion := negotiateAppVersion(counterpartyVersion, args)

     return appVersion, nil
 }

-// Called by IBC Handler on MsgOpenAck
+// Called by IBC Handler on MsgOpenAck func (k Keeper) OnChanOpenAck(
-OnChanOpenAck(
     ctx sdk.Context,
     portID,
     channelID string,